laserpants/trombone/README.md

 A possible use case for static routes is to provide documentation of a web service, using the `OPTIONS` HTTP method.

     OPTIONS /photo  {..}  {"GET":{"description":"Retreive a list of all photos."},"POST":{"description":"Create a new photo."}}

-**todo**: The "Allow" HTTP header should be set when responding to OPTIONS requests.
-Perhaps "extract" this value from the JSON object, e.g.:

-    OPTIONS /photo  {..}  {"<Allow>":"GET,POST,OPTIONS","GET":{"description":"Retreive a list of all photos."},"POST":{"description":"Create a new photo."}}

 #### Response codes